basp/notes/constructor-type-inference.md

         ...
     }

-We'll can define a non-generic class as well
+We'll define a non-generic class as well:

     class Tuple
     {